Barsch2006/ATecVue/README.md

 The Website of the ATec of the GRB.
 It is implemented in Vue and with Vuetify in the frontend and with MongoDB and Express in the backend.

+## ToDo's

+1. Finish Routes in the Backend
+2. Fetch and Requests in the Frontend
+3. Responses in the Frontend

 ## Routes

 ### User